-Summer is a great time for kids to get together with friends and have fun.
+Warm weather is a great time for kids to get together with friends and have fun.
 If your child has food allergies, it’s still possible to have wonderful playdates.
-Here are some things to remember, and some great ideas for fun things to do.
+Here are some things to remember and some great ideas for fun things to do.

 Make sure other parents understand your child’s food allergy.
-Ask for their help in making the playdate safe and fun for everyone.
+Ask for their help in making the playdate inclusive and fun for everyone.
 But know they may not always understand if they don’t manage food allergies.
-Even the most well-meaning people can make mistakes.
+Even the most well-meaning people may not fully understand food allergies.

 2. Avoid Scheduling Playdates During Meal Times

-Hosting playdates in your own home is usually safest from the food allergy perspective.
+Hosting playdates in your own home is usually the easiest to manage from the food allergy perspective.
 Let the other parents know you’ll provide the snack.
 Politely stick to a “no outside foods or drinks” rule.
 Ask them to leave everything other than water in their car.

-If the other child has food allergies that are different from your child’s, talk to the other parent about food that is safe for everyone.
+If another child has food allergies that are different from your child’s, talk with the other parent about food that is safe for everyone.

 When your child is young, it may be best if you stay for the playdate.
 This way, you can be completely responsible for your child.
 You can be sure your normal food allergy precautions are taken, and you can be there if other issues arise.

-Even if you are going to stay, talk to the other parent about your child’s food allergies.
-Offer to bring snacks for all of the children, and ask them to wash their children’s hands before you arrive.
+Even if you are going to stay, talk with the other parent about your child’s food allergies.
+Offer to bring snacks for all of the children and ask them to wash their children’s hands before you arrive.
 If your child is still young enough to put everything in their mouth, bring your own toys and blankets from home.

 5. Plan Ahead for Drop-Off Playdates at Other People’s Homes

 As children get older, they naturally want more independence.
-By the age of 10 or so, most playdates are drop-off events.
+By the age of 10 or so, most playdates can be drop-off events.
 Your child may be ready for this when they have shown you they can follow an “only eat food from home” rule and self-advocate when necessary.

 If you are not going to stay for the playdate, you must be sure the other parent is willing and able to care for your child.
 Communication is very important.
-Talk to the other parent.
+Talk with the other parent.
 Get to know them, at least a little.
-“As you probably know, our child has food allergies.
+You might start the conversation by saying, “As you probably know, my child has food allergies.
 I wanted to talk with you about how our children can have a playdate together.”

 Find out if the other parent is willing to learn how to recognize and treat an allergic reaction.
 If they say yes, teach them.
 It is best if you can do this before the planned playdate.
-This way, if they decide they are not willing or able to take care of your child, you can make other plans for the kids to get together.
+This will give them a chance to decide if they are not willing or able to take care of your child so you can make other plans for the kids to get together.

 Offer to send safe snacks for all of the children, including siblings.
 When you arrive, give the other parent the safe snacks, as well as the emergency medicine and a quick reminder about how and when to use it.
 Remind them that if they go anywhere, such as the local park, they need to take the medicine with them.
-Make sure they have a phone number where they can reach you immediately if they have any questions or concerns.
+Give them a phone number where they can reach you immediately if they have any questions or concerns.

 6. Plan Fun Food-Free Activities

 There are lots of great activities that can be enjoyed without food.
-You just need to ask the other parents in the group for their help in avoiding turning the activity into a “food occasion.”
+You just need to ask the other parents in the group for their help to avoid turning the activity into a “food occasion.”

-When choosing a location for summer playdates, trust your gut.
+When choosing a location for playdates, trust your gut.
 Think about which locations are naturally more allergy-friendly than others.
-For example, the playground at a public park will have less food residue on it than the playground at a local fast food restaurant or pizza parlor.
-If you decide to go to a local park, you can arrive early to wipe off any obvious food residue that is on the playground equipment.
-And ask the other parents in your group not to bring or serve food.
+For example, the playground at a public park might be a better option than a local fast food restaurant or pizza parlor.
+Ask the other parents in your group not to bring or serve food.

 - Ride bikes.